priceline/design-system/docs/pages/Container.md

 # Container

-The `<Container />` component is used to align the app body at the center of screen.
+The `Container` component is used to align the app body at the center of screen.

-If you'd like to add padding or margin, please use `<Box />` inside it.
+If you'd like to add padding or margin, please use `Box` inside it.

 ```.jsx
 <Container maxWidth={786} >